-- Site inspections undertaken by Fisheries Officers.
+- Maximise compliance with the Act, regulations and lease/licence conditions through education, deterrence and site inspections. - Conduct appropriate investigations of reported and potential disease, fish kills or protected species interactions/entanglements. - Provision of information to Fisheries Officers. - Site inspections undertaken by Fisheries Officers.
 PIRSA Fisheries and Aquaculture Environment Program also assists and undertakes this work, which includes visual inspection of sites, GPS location of infrastructure, assessment of site appearance, recording of data.
-This may include travel to and from remote locations. - PIRSA Fisheries and the Aquaculture Environment Program collects, collates and summarises site inspection data to inform compliance decisions and outcomes.
-This includes liaison with compliance officers, data and database management, spatial analysis of GPS information and identification of lease/licence holders through PIIMS database.
-Spatial analysis includes plotting coordinates (waypoints) from the field data into GIS to verify locations of sites (whether on or off site).
-This information is all considered with regards to legislative requirements where lines of evidence are provided regarding potential compliance outcomes. - PIRSA Fisheries and the Aquaculture Environment Program identifies possible abandoned sites through compliance inspections and through report follow ups.
+This may include travel to and from remote locations. - PIRSA Fisheries and the Aquaculture Environment Program identifies possible abandoned sites through compliance inspections and through report follow ups.
 This includes desktop spatial analysis, field identification (including quantification of infrastructure, GPS marking of abandoned structures and photos) and identification of lease/licence holders through PIIMS database.